 - Emerald gets its green coloring from trace amounts of chromium and/or vanadium.

-- A 1-carat emerald appears larger than a 1-carat diamond because emeralds have a lower density.
+- A 1-carat emerald appears larger than a 1-carat diamond because of their lower density.

 - Emerald measures between 7.5 - 8 on the Mohs Scale of Hardness.
 Though they are durable stones, emeralds are susceptible to chipping and cracking.
 This makes emerald's more expensive to set into jewelry due to the risk involved.

 - Colombia yields the largest amount of emeralds, contributing to more than 50% of all emerald production worldwide.